Category: Research Fellows

 In more recent work, he considers special Lagrangian fibrations, of the kind appearing in the Strominger-Yau-Zaslow picture of Mirror Symmetry, and obtained new models for the metric around singular fibres using a powerful combination of techniques from geometry and analysis.
 Yang’s wider body of work includes many results on Yang-Mills connections, and the solution of the Plateau problem for maximal submanifolds.

-Yang has been appointed as a Clay Research Fellow for a term of four years from 1 August 2020.
-He will be based at the Massachusetts Institute of Technology.
+Yang was appointed as a Clay Research Fellow for a term of four years from 1 August 2020.